Donor Stories

 Trust: I trust George’s leadership and am constantly learning from him, I trust the board members who bring a diverse set of backgrounds, experiences, and knowledge.
 I trust our grant making process that awards grants with the expectation of specific, local results.
 I trust as a donor that our money is being invested, managed in a fiscally responsible way, and stewarded.
 I appreciate the impact dashboards, stories, and annual reports that are created and shared.

-It is my honor and privilege to connect the people and the work of the community foundation through my professional and personal ties.
+Ties: It is my honor and privilege to connect the people and the work of the community foundation through my professional and personal ties.
 The development committee is tasked with looking for connections and possibilities to strengthen our community, to seek young and diverse volunteers.
 This committee provides the fuel and the expertise that enables grantmaking and local impact.
 We take time to think about current and future avenues of funding that include individuals, companies, and other resources.
 We are the connectors that make introductions, share social media networks and invite people to learn about the Community Foundation.
 We encourage participation and listen to learn what drives a potential donor.
 We solicit for gifts, make asks and thank people for their gifts.

 Time: It is our most precious resource and crucial to the success of the Community Foundation.
 Like the many volunteers, spending my time to attend events such as this, participating on committees and being a member on the board is important to me and valuable to the Community Foundation.